 In this course, the content outcome will be assessed through the quizzes and assignments in each module.
 The written communication outcome will be assessed through your discussion posts, synthesis writing assignments, and your essay answers on the assignments.
 Discussion posts are evaluated for completeness and clarity.
 Syntheses are assessed on content, organization, and mechanics.
+The oral communication outcome will be assessed through audio/ video presentations, which will be graded on content, use of supporting material, and delivery.
 Critical thinking will be assessed through the syntheses, which require you to integrate scientific understanding of hydrology with societal factors that affect water use, and which will require you to apply concepts and methods to new situations.